eversonfilipe/servisync-academicproject-operational-control-saas/README.md

 ## License

 This project is distributed under the MIT license.
-See the `LICENSE` file for more details.